aykutonol/cito/README.md

 The task can be modified through config/task.yaml.

-The successive convexification parameters and the variable smooth contact model parameters can be changed in config/scvx.yaml and config/vscm.yaml.
+The successive convexification parameters and the variable smooth contact model parameters can be changed through config/scvx.yaml and config/vscm.yaml.

 ## Examples